 __________

-The Center for Leadership and Involvement (CFLI) is a great place to explore and connect with undergrad involvement in many areas!
-The CFLI also has a Leadership Certificate program and a Women’s Leadership Award.
+The Office for Student Organizations, Leadership & Involvement (SOLI) is a great place to explore and connect with undergrad involvement in many areas!

 The AAE department or UW-Madison does not directly endorse the organizations and companies presented here unless apparent or specifically noted.
 For each opportunity, please refer to the provided links and contact information for further details.
 The postings will be updated as frequently as the opportunities appear, so check back often!